Theory: Initial Conditions

 \[\begin{equation} \begin{aligned} \mathcal{W}_\nu(F,\kt) &= \mathcal{W}_\nu(F) \frac{(\kappa/F)^{\abs{m}+1}}{\abs{m}!} \kt^{2\abs{m}} \ee^{-\kappa \kt^2/F} \\ &\approx \frac12 \frac{\kappa^{\abs{m}+2}}{F^{\abs{m}+1}\abs{m}!} \left(\frac{4\kappa^2}{F}\right)^{2n^*-2n_\xi-\abs{m}-1} \!\!\!\! \kt^{2\abs{m}} \exp\left[ -\frac23 \frac{(\kt^2+\kappa^2)^{3/2}}{F} \right], \end{aligned} \end{equation}\]

-where we choose the normalization coefficient so that
+where the normalization coefficient is chosen such that

 \[\begin{equation} \mathcal{W}_\nu(F) = \int_{0}^{\infty} \mathcal{W}_\nu(F,\kt) 2\pi\kt \dd\kt. \end{equation}\]

-In this way we obtain the $\kt$-dependent rate given by the WFAT:
+Through this approach, we derive the $\kt$-dependent rate as provided by the WFAT:

 \[\begin{equation} \frac{\dd W^{\rm{WFAT}}}{\dd t \dd \kkt} = \sum_{\nu} \abs{G_\nu(\theta,\chi)}^2 \mathcal{W}_\nu(F,\kt). \end{equation}\]